 - 4. ATAP continue to ramp up its efforts to serve children directly as a Medicaid provider, utilizing the children's current interventionists as much as is practicable. - 5.
 Expand efforts and funding to grow our BCBA, BCaBA, and RBT workforce through our higher education system and encourage DETR to include the BCaBA and RBT training, internship and certification in their programs and scholarships. - 6.
-Improve collaboration between NEIS, ATAP and Medicaid to allow children under 3 years of age a fast-track to accessing ABA programming at recommended levels.
+Improve collaboration between NEIS, ATAP and Medicaid to allow children under 3 years of age a fast-track to accessing ABA programming at recommended levels. - 7.
+Support raising the current billable rate of \$19.33 per hour for staff who provide supports to adults with autism to the Medicaid state rate to allow providers to provide quality services by a skilled workforce for waiver adults significantly impacted by autism, so that they may successfully integrate into the greater community.

-Future reports will be formatted based on the 5 year strategic plan goals and work of each of the subcommittees that aligns with each goal area.
+Future reports will be formatted based on the 5-Year Strategic Plan goals and work of each of the subcommittees that aligns with each goal area.
 This report is meant as an overview as this new commission begins moving forward.

 We appreciate the valued support we receive from ADSD staff and your Chief of Staff.
 Because of your support, children with ASD have the hope of reaching their real potential.
 The members of the Nevada Autism Commission thank you for your ongoing and valuable support.
-We are grateful for and trust you have shown in us and this commission by renewing the Executive Order which has allowed the commission to continue to function.
-The commission and it's subcommittees will continue to work on ways our state can lead the way in it's care of individuals with ASD in the most effective and efficient manner so that all Nevadans living with Autism Spectrum Disorder will achieve optimal outcomes to reach their full potential.
+We are grateful for the trust you have shown in us and this commission by renewing the Executive Order which has allowed the Commission to continue to function.
+The Commission and its subcommittees will continue to work on ways our state can lead the way in its care of individuals with ASD in the most effective and efficient manner so that all Nevadans living with Autism Spectrum Disorder will achieve optimal outcomes to reach their full potential.

-If you have additional questions, my contact information is (702) 992-6847 or Mario.gaspardelba@unlv.edu.
+If you have questions, my contact information is (702) 992-6847 or Mario.gaspardelba@unlv.edu.